Inference-APIs/OmniParser-2-API/README.md

 ```

 ## Code Examples
-You can also see full working demos in `examples/` directory.
+Below are basic usage examples, you can see full working demos in `examples/` directory.

+### JavaScript
 See full Python Demo in : ([examples/demo_python.py](examples/demo_python.py))
 ```python
 import requests